-How to Partition SD card on Windows and Mac | Expert Guide
+How to Partition SD Card on Windows and Mac | Expert Guide

 Partitioning is the process of logically dividing the space of a given internal or external drive like an SD card or USB drive with a new file system.
 SD card partition helps you store data separately within the logical space of a drive.